 Over the next week, I wonder if you’ll consider how you can support another woman?
 Look for opportunities to speak up in support of another woman, after she has spoken up.
 Whether it’s in a meeting, on social media, amongst your group of friends, or when someone is actively trying to silence her.
 Make sure the world knows you’re with her.
 That you’ve got her back.

-And if you want to join a group of women banding together and supporting one another to be more vocal and visible in the world, that’s the experience we offer when you become an SOV membership student.
-Spend a season, or a year, or more connecting with a group of likeminded women all breaking down old conditioning so they can build world changing businesses and communities.
+And if you want to join a group of women banding together and supporting one another to be more vocal and visible in the world, that’s the experience we offer when you join Women Speaking Up.
+Spend a year connecting with a group of likeminded women all breaking down old conditioning so they can build world changing businesses and communities.

 At the School of Visibility to prepare you for visibility, or for your next level of visibility.